robeandr/robeandr.github.io/portfolio/dreamsorgoals.md

 I like maps.
 And I like transportation.
 The two go together, which in high school led to me taking all three available years of Geography: Canada, Europe and Asia, and Natural Disasters.
 Towards the end of high school, I started looking at civil engineering programs in Ontario as that’s what I wanted to do.
 However, the York University website included an article on “Geomatics Engineering” which combined geography, technology, and engineering: three of my biggest interests.
 So, off I went to Toronto!

 ###Career
+I'm working on it;

+- Public Sector
+- Involves mapping
+- Involves transportation

 ***
 > _© Copyright 2019 Andrew Robertson — Not liable for external links.
-Made in Ontario, Canada._
+Made with something in Ontario, Canada._

 [Home](../index.html)